 Notably, in 2007, the WGA went on strike over revenue and residuals pertaining to new media.
-As a result, several major series, including “30 Rock” and “Lost,” saw their seasons abbreviated (which in turn left many actors temporarily out of work).
-Just recently, in April, the WGA voted to authorize striking again if a new deal providing better working conditions was not reached.
+As a result, several major series, including “30 Rock” and “Lost,” saw their seasons abbreviated.
+More recently, in April 2017, the WGA voted to authorize striking again if a new deal providing better working conditions was not reached.
 At the proverbial 11th hour, a strike was avoided.

-To qualify for what is known as Current membership, writers must acquire a minimum of 24 “units.”
-Units can be gained in a variety of ways: two units are awarded for each completed week of employment within the Guild’s jurisdiction on a weekly basis; eight are given to the writer of a screenplay for a short subject theatrical motion picture, or for a radio play or teleplay up to 60 minutes in length.
+To qualify for what is known as Current membership, writers must acquire a minimum of 24 “units” in the three years preceding their application.
+Units can be gained in a variety of ways: two units are awarded for each completed week of employment within the Guild’s jurisdiction on a weekly basis; eight are given to the writer of a screenplay for a short subject theatrical motion picture or for a radio play or teleplay up to 60 minutes in length.
 A one-time initiation payment of $2,500 is due upon final qualification.

-Howard A. Rodman is the current president of the WGA West, with David A. Goodman serving as vice president.
-Meanwhile, the Writers Guild of America East is helmed by Michael Winship as president, with Lowell Peterson serving as executive director.
+David A. Goodman is the current president of the WGA West, with Marjorie David serving as vice president.
+Meanwhile, the Writers Guild of America East is helmed by Beau Willimon as president, with Kathy McGee serving as vice president.